SummaryRead the full fact sheet

 Some low GI foods may be high in saturated fat, added sugar and energy – for example, ice cream and chocolate.
 Always check the list of ingredients and the energy (calorie or kilojoule) content of packaged foods.
 Foods with a GI of 55 and below are low GI foods.

 The GI values of foods are only an average, and people will often react very differently to foods.
-People with diabetes are advised to test their blood glucose levels to determine the effect of various foods on their own blood glucose levels.
+People with diabetes are advised to self-monitor their blood glucose levels, before and 2 hours after starting a meal, to determine the effect of various foods on their own blood glucose levels.

 Sugar intake and diabetes

-People with diabetes who follow a healthy eating plan can include a small amount of sugar in their diet.
+People with diabetes who follow a healthy eating pattern can include a small amount of in their diet.
 However, the sugar should be eaten as part of a nutritious meal.
-For example, add one teaspoon of honey to plain porridge, include tinned fruit in natural juice and some types of high fibre breakfast cereals with dried fruit, such as natural muesli.
+For example, one teaspoon of honey with plain porridge, tinned fruit in natural juice and some types of high fibre breakfast cereals with dried fruit, such as natural muesli.

 Fat consumption and diabetes

-All fats are high in energy.
-Eating too much fat can lead to weight gain, which may make it more difficult to manage your blood glucose levels and can increase blood fats (cholesterol and triglycerides).
+All are high in energy.
+Eating too much fat can lead to weight gain, which may make it more difficult to manage your blood glucose levels and can increase blood fats (cholesterol and ).
 The type of fat you eat is also important.
-People with diabetes have a greater risk of developing heart disease, so try to eat less saturated fat.
+People with diabetes have a greater risk of developing , so try to eat less saturated fat and replace with healthier unsaturated fats.

 Foods high in saturated fat include meat fat, full-fat dairy foods, cream, solid cooking fats (such as butter, lard, copha and ghee), oils such as palm and coconut, and products that contain these fats (for example, fried foods, some cakes and biscuits, and convenience foods).

-- polyunsaturated fats and oils – found in polyunsaturated margarines (check the label), sunflower, safflower, soybean, corn, cottonseed, grapeseed and sesame oils.
-Also found in oily fish such as herring, mackerel, sardine, salmon and tuna, as well as nuts and seeds
+- polyunsaturated fats and oils – found in, sunflower, safflower, soybean, corn, cottonseed, grapeseed and sesame oils.
+Also found in oily fish such as herring, mackerel, sardine, salmon and tuna, as well as nuts, seeds and polyunsaturated margarines (check the label)

-- monounsaturated fats and oils – found in canola or olive oil margarines, canola and olive oil, and in avocados, nuts and seeds.
+- monounsaturated fats and oils – found in canola and olive oil, avocados, nuts, seeds and canola or olive oil margarines.

 Protein consumption and diabetes

-Protein foods include lean meat, skinless poultry, seafood, eggs, unsalted nuts, soy products such as tofu and legumes (dried beans and lentils, chickpeas, four-bean mix, kidney beans, etc.).
+Protein foods include lean meat, skinless poultry, seafood, eggs, unsalted nuts, soy products such as tofu and legumes (dried beans and lentils, chickpeas, four-bean mix, kidney beans).
 Legumes also contain carbohydrate, so they may have an impact on your blood glucose levels.

 Some sample serves of protein foods that are low in fat include: